LeeMorinUCF/ECP3004S21/PP_Ch_02_Basic/README.md

 ```

-Coders differ interms of their preferred style.
+Coders differ in terms of their preferred style.
 Some like to play *code golf* by performing a calculation in
 the minimum number of lines.
 That's fine, for an expert, but a beginner should separate